powerhome/playbook/playbook/app/pb_kits/playbook/pb_detail_text/docs/_description.md

 Used for tables or designs with large amounts of data or text.
-This kit's font size is smaller than the `Body` kit and larger than the Caption's kit `subcaption` variant.
+This kit's font size is smaller than the `Body` kit and larger than the Caption kit's `subcaption` variant.